alexroode/home-express/README.md

 # home-express
-Personal website built in Express.js.
+Personal website built with Express and Typescript.